tursodatabase/libsql/doc/tcl_extension_intro.md

 It should be noted, for those new to Tcl, that brace-quoting in Tcl means "Whatever is between these matching braces is the (single) value."
-It can be used for nearly any content, except for unmatched braces.
+It can be used for nearly any content, except for mismatched braces.

 ## Summary, More to Come ##